curlie-may/analytics_accelerator/README.md

 <img src="images/GHopper_logo.jpg" alt="GHopper_logo" width="300"/>

 ###  Executive Summary
-GHopper is a U.S. based, e-commerce company with a global customer base that sells a wide range of consumer electronics.
-Analysis of customer data from 2019 to 2022 reflects a company that has strong sales but
+GHopper is a U.S.-based e-commerce company with a global customer base that sells a wide range of consumer electronics.
+An analysis of customer data from 2019 to 2022 shows a performance peak in 2020, most likely driven by COVID-related spending, followed by a steady return to pre-pandemic revenue levels.

---Sales from 2018 to 2022 show a spike an impact  forward company that continues to improve customer satisfaction by tracking customer metrics such as refund rates, loyalty program response and fulfillment times.
+Regional sales indicate that North America remains the strongest market, generating nearly twice the revenue of EMEA countries.
+Refund-rate analysis reveals that laptops had the highest return rate, while the loyalty program showed limited influence on increasing average order value (AOV).

 ###  This analysis aims to address the following:
 - Answer stakeholder questions through analysis of customer data.